Student Health Info

 Parents and/or guardians will be notified when a child is sick, complaining of continuous discomfort, or has fever over 100.4 degrees.
 In the event of an emergency and the parent or guardian cannot be found, an ambulance will be called, and any associated costs will be the parent’s responsibility.

 If your child becomes sick at school, it is the parents’ or guardians’ responsibility to pick up their child promptly.
 The student will be counted absent from the time the parent is called.
-He/ she should be fever free for 24 hours before returning to school.
 A doctor’s note may be required before a student is readmitted when there is a contagious disease involved.

 Emergency Forms and Phone Numbers